 - Monday, November 23, 2020– Begin Again, James Baldwin’s America and Its Urgent Lessons for Our Own by Eddie S. Glaude, Jr., featuring a special introduction and Q&A with the author

-- May – The Making of Asian America: A History by Erika Lee
+- Monday, May 24 – The Making of Asian America: A History by Erika Lee; RSVP here >

 Meetings take place on Mondays, 5:30–7 pm via Zoom.